Melba Toast Recipe with Cinnamon Sugar

 Store-bought yeast bread contains preservatives and additives designed to extend shelf life and maintain softness.
 But if you’re like me and don’t want to add preservatives to your homemade bread, this melba toast is an excellent solution for bread you don’t eat in the first 24 hours.

-I did this with my Rosemary Bread Machine Recipe with Cranberries and Pecans recipe.
+I did this with my Rosemary Bread Machine with Cranberries and Pecans recipe.
 I also love it with this Sweet Banana Yeast Bread.
-Try it with any un-sliced loaf, either plain or sweet.
+Try it with any unsliced loaf, plain or sweet.

-How To Make Melba Toast with Leftover Bread
+How To Make Melba Toast from Stale Bread

 Questions and Answers: